istio/istio.io/content/en/docs/setup/additional-setup/external-istiod/index.md

 ## Environment Variables

-This guide will refer to two clusters named `external_cp_cluster` and `user_cluster`.
+This guide will refer to two clusters named `external_cluster` and `remote_cluster`.
 The following environment variables will be used throughout to simplify the instructions:

 Variable | Description
 -------- | -----------